micwa/PhotoDB/README.md

 An executable JAR file is included.
 The .jar was compiled with JDK 1.7 (javac version 1.7.0_67) and requires JRE 7 at minimum to run.

-If Java is not up to date or missing, one can download it at [Oracle's website] (http://www.oracle.com/technetwork/java/javase/downloads/index.html).
+If Java is not up to date or missing, download it at [Oracle's website] (http://www.oracle.com/technetwork/java/javase/downloads/index.html).

+## License

+This software is released under the [GPLv3 license] (http://www.gnu.org/copyleft/gpl.html).

 ## Bugs/TODO